 Gamilons are a race of evil aliens that are trying to destroy the planet Earth.
 However, a group of civilians look to the battleship Yamato for its space travel and go on a mission to bring...
 See full summary »

 In the year 2080, the world is connected by a massive computer network.
 Combiners have developed a process that allows them to merge the souls of human and machine/cyborg, wreaking havoc in...
 See full summary »

-In 2199, five years after the start of the Gamilas attack on Earth, the planet has been ravaged by the aliens' radiation bombs and the remnants of humanity have fled underground.
-One day, former pilot Susumu Kodai discovers a capsule sent from the planet Iskandar that tells of a device that can remove the radiation from the Earth's surface.
-The United Nations of Space Administration rebuilds the battleship Yamato, with a new type of propulsion system - the wave motion engine.
-This enables her to make the long trip to Iskandar and back in hopes of saving the Earth.
-Within 73 days, the radiation will drive the rest of humanity to extinction.
+In 2199, five years after the Gamilas launch attacks on Earth, the planet has been ravaged by the aliens' radiation bombs and the remnants of humanity have moved underground.
+One day, former pilot Susumu Kodai discovers a message capsule sent from the planet Iskandar that tells of a device that can remove the radiation from the Earth's surface.
+The United Nations of Space Administration rebuilds the battleship Yamato, with a new type of propulsion system - the Wave Motion Engine.
+This enables her to make the long voyage to Iskandar and back in hopes of saving the Earth.
+Within 73 days, the radiation will drive the rest of humanity to extinction and the Gamilas will inhabit the Earth.
 Written by

 Was this review helpful to you?